Skip to main navigation

 You can get rid of Helicobacter pylori bacteria by taking certain antibiotics that are specifically directed at this bacteria.

 People who had a peptic ulcer and are infected with H. pylori need treatment to cure the infection.
 This will lower their risk of getting another peptic ulcer.
-Treatment with a combination of medicines works very well to cure an H. pylori infection.footnote 1 Sometimes H. pylori bacteria are resistant to certain antibiotics.
+Treatment with a combination of medicines works very well to cure an H. pylori infection.footnote 1footnote 1 Sometimes H. pylori bacteria are resistantresistant to certain antibiotics.
 This can keep the medicine from killing the bacteria.

 Some people who take medicine to treat the H. pylori infection may need a follow-up test to make sure that the infection is cured.